opalstack/installers/community/discourse/README.md

     chmod 700 install_discourse.sh
     ./install_discourse.sh
     ```
+14. Enter your initial Discourse admin user credentials when prompted at the command line.

 When the installation is complete, Discourse (along with Redis and sidekiq) should be running and accessible on your site URL.

 The commands to control everything are below - be sure to change `$APP_NAME` to your Discourse app's name: